aucad/aml-networks/readme.md

 make plots
 ```

 (< 1 min) Plot results of the two previous experiments.
-The plot data source is the `output` directory.
+The plot data source is `output/` directory.

 ## Run Custom Experiments